Warranty Autodiscovery

 Meraki - api.meraki.com https port 443

-Configuring a Job With an API Key
+Configure a Job With an API Key

 -

-Select Discovery > Warranty Sync from the main menu, click Create, and Name your job.
+Select Discovery > Warranty Sync from the main menu, click Create, and name your job.

 -